Hexagon Robotics AEON: Price, Specs & Where to Buy (2026)

 What Makes AEON Different?
 Key Differentiators

 AEON is not another humanoid startup prototype.
 Hexagon brings a genuinely unique set of capabilities to the humanoid race.
 Each differentiator below is a standalone claim — sourced from official Hexagon materials, NVIDIA announcements, and verified deployment data.
+Updated May 2026 with Schaeffler deal details.

 📏